Introduction to Cross Domain Solutions

 CDS security risk management

-- In addition to published guidance and policy documents, the ACSC provides advice and assistance to CDS advisory bodies and ITSAs seeking further guidance on the threats and risks to security-relevant components of a CDS, or the strength of security-relevant components.
+In addition, the ACSC provides advice and assistance to those seeking further guidance on the threats and risks to security-relevant components of a CDS, or the strength of security-relevant components.

-- The Guide to the Secure Configuration of Cross-Domain Solutions (GSCC) offers detailed guidance on CDS security controls from a technical perspective.
+The Guide to the Secure Configuration of Cross-Domain Solutions (GSCC) offers detailed guidance on CDS security controls from a technical perspective.
 This document is available to download from OnSecure or may be provided on request from the ACSC.
-The ACSC is currently developing supplementary documentation to assist organisations with the design, development and assessment of CDS.